Evaluation of education

 Programme evaluations by the Swedish Higher Education Authority (UKÄ)

-In addition to the programme evalutions that are being conducted within the framework of Uppsala University’s model, the Swedish Higher Education Authority (UKÄ) also perform programme evaluations within the national system for quality assurance of higher education.
-The overall decision for these evaluations is given on a two-point scale (“high quality” or “under review”).
-During 2017, eight research education programmes at Uppsala University were assessed by UKÄ (ethics, history of religion, history, computer science, psychology, economics, art history and pedagogy), and they were all given the overall rating “high quality”.
-During 2018, the programmes for pre-school education as well as the programmes for primary and upper secondary educations will be evaluated at UU, together with the research education programme in literature science.
-In the following years up to year 2022, the programmes for nursing, a selection of specialist nursing programmes and medicine will be evaluated by UKÄ, together with a selection of research education subjects within chemistry and medicine (including pharmacy).
+In addition to the programme evaluations that are being conducted within the framework of Uppsala University’s model, the Swedish Higher Education Authority (UKÄ) also perform programme evaluations within the national system for quality assurance of higher education.
+During 2017, eight research education programmes at Uppsala University were assessed by UKÄ (ethics, history of religion, history, computer science, psychology, economics, art history and pedagogy).
+During 2018, the programmes for pre-school education as well as the programmes for primary and upper secondary educations was assessed at UU, together with the research education programme in literature science.
+In the following years up to year 2022, the programmes for nursing and a selection of specialist nursing programmes will be evaluated by UKÄ, together with a selection of research education subjects in chemistry and medicine (including pharmacy).

 For more information, contact Therese Ljunghammar.